TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-coresql-howto-apollo.md

 ## **Recommended Documents**

-Please refer to documents below on how to get execution statistics and tune your queries:
+Refer to the following documents on how to get execution statistics and tune your queries:

 [Troubleshoot query issues when using Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-query-performance)
 <br>You should use this article as a starting place for troubleshooting slow or expensive queries in the Azure Cosmos DB core (SQL) API.